to-the-sun/amanuensis/README.md

-# Amanuensis
+# The Amanuensis
 The Amanuensis is an automated songwriting and recording system aimed at ridding the process of anything left-brained, so one need never leave a creative, spontaneous and improvisational state of mind, from the inception of the song until its final master.
 The program will construct a cohesive song structure, using the best of what you give it, looping around you and growing in real-time as you play.
 All you have to do is jam and fully written songs will flow out behind you wherever you go.

-Currently The Amanuensis is nearing a fully fleshed-out Beta 1.0.
-The main task at hand is cleaning up the UI.
+**Currently The Amanuensis is nearing a fully fleshed-out Beta 1.0.
+The main task at hand is cleaning up the UI.**

 This version relies on MIDI to denote played notes and uses it to identify when a steady beat has been achieved.
 Longer steady spans are retained while the shorter ones they overlap are discarded.
 This is essentially the criteria used to determine which portions of your jam are "best" and works well in practice, although any other method could be implemented in future versions.